 How We Work is the online companion to our work in schools.
-Modeling our experiences working in classrooms and with students beyond direct student learning and the creation of public art, will be case studies designed to exhibit tools, resources and best practices for bringing public art concepts into educational settings that will be available on this page in summer 2013!
+Modeling our experiences working in classrooms and with students beyond direct student learning and the creation of public art, will be case studies designed to exhibit tools, resources and best practices for bringing public art concepts into educational settings that will be available soon!

 The Public Art Scrambler invites public art coordinators and administrators from around the metro to attend quarterly breakfast to learn and connect with peers.
 The events are focused on issues related to public art administration and are determined by a steering committee of public art professionals.
 Participants can offer thoughts for future topics here.

 OpenSpace/OpenBar convenes participants around topics central to the current issue of the Public Art Review.
 Facilitation techniques like Open Space Technology or World Cafe help to shape the dialogues and, as the title implies, a happy hour!

 This work is made possible through generous support from Mardag Foundation, McKnight Foundation, Travelers Arts and Diversity Committee, InCommons, IFP Minnesota, Perpich Center for Arts Education and ArtStart ArtScraps.

 Photo: Students from St. Paul’s LEAP High School exploring and documenting public artworks along University Avenue.
 Photo courtesy Media Mike Hazard.